Pieter Claesen Wyckoff: Lineage

 Because of the work of a fraudulent genealogist, it was mistakenly believed for many decades that Pieter Claesen Wyckoff was the son of Claes Cornelissen van Schouw and Margaret van der Goes.
 However, in 1932 Charles Arthur Hoppin made the case that Wyckoff was not their son.
 In 1945, William J. Hoffman reinforced Hoppin's conclusions through his own analysis in the article "Claes Cornelissen van Shouw(en) Meutelaer and the Wyckoff Ancestry", noting that "There is absolutely no evidence that Claes Cornelissen van Schouw was the father of Pieter Claesen Wyckoff, as has been repeatedly claimed.
 No connection between them has been found in any public record".

 Emigration

 Pieter emigrated from Norden, then in East Frisia but now in Germany, to America as a contract farm worker for a period of 6 years at a salary of at first 50 then 75 Guilders annually, working at Rensselaerwyck, near present-day Albany, New York.
-Pieter Claesen made a settlement with the Van Rensellaer estate for the short time remaining on his work contract.
+Pieter Claesen made a settlement with the Van Rensselaer estate for the short time remaining on his work contract.
 He then rented a farm for himself and soon after married Grietje Van Ness, daughter of a prominent local family.
 She may have brought both wealth and superior education to the family.
 Their first two children were born in Rensselaerwyck.
 In 1655 Pieter Claesen signed a contract to superintend the bowery (farm) and cattle of Peter Stuyvesant in New Amersfoort, on Long Island.